404src/exocore/_articles/ccna-summary.md

 - Configurations and policies are managed per-device (distributed)
 - New network deployments can take a long time due to the manual labor required
 - Errors and failures are more likely due to increased manual effort.

 DNA Center-based network management:
-- Devvices are centrally managed and monitored from the DNA Center GUI or other applications using its REST API.
+- Devices are centrally managed and monitored from the DNA Center GUI or other applications using its REST API.
 - The administrator communicates their intended network behavior to DNA Center, which changes those intentions into configurations on the managed network deivces.
 - Configurations and policies are centrally manaaged.
 - Software versions are also centrally managed.
 DNA Center can monitor cloud servers for new versions and then update the manged devices.